API Healthcare

+As of August 2018, the company had about 200 employees.

 History

-API Healthcare was founded in 1982 and is based in Hartford, Wisconsin.
-Formerly known as API Software, Inc., the company was purchased by Francisco Partners, a private equity firm headquartered in San Francisco, in November 2008.
+API Healthcare was founded in 1982 by Luis Garcia and is based in Hartford, Wisconsin.
+Formerly known as API Software, Inc. the company was purchased by Francisco Partners, a private equity firm headquartered in San Francisco, in November 2008.
+Before that, Luis Garcia and his wife Iris had run the company since 1982.
 The company changed its name to API Healthcare in February 2009.

-In December 2009, API Healthcare acquired the Addison, TX-based company Clearview Staffing Software, a provider of workforce management solutions.
+In December 2009, API Healthcare acquired the Addison, Texas–based company Clearview Staffing Software, a provider of workforce management solutions.
 In 2017, this contingent staffing division was acquired by HealthcareSource.

 An intended merger between API Healthcare and Kronos, Inc., a Massachusetts-based workforce management vendor, was announced in February 2011.
 That merger was abandoned in April 2011 following antitrust concerns from the U.S. Department of Justice.

-In February 2012, API Healthcare acquired Concerro, a San Diego-based provider of staffing solutions delivered via a Software as a Service (SaaS) model.
+In February 2012, API Healthcare acquired Concerro, a San Diego–based provider of staffing solutions delivered via a Software as a Service (SaaS) model.
 This acquisition enabled the company to provide its software to home health care, retail clinics, a long-term care facilities, and similar.

 In February 2014, API Healthcare was acquired by General Electric, under the GE Healthcare Division.
+GE relocated the company’s operations from Hartford to GE’s Wauwatosa campus in 2016.

 In April 2018, Veritas Capital acquired GE's revenue-cycle, ambulatory care and workforce management software unit (formerly API Healthcare) for $1.05 billion in cash.
+In August 2018, it was announced that API Healthcare was returning to its former headquarters in Hartford.

 In April 2019, Veritas sold the API Healthcare unit to symplr, a provider of compliance and credentialing solutions for healthcare organizations.
+The deal amounted to approximately 300 million dollars.